Lord-Lieutenant of Dyfed (Carmarthenshire, Ceredigion and Pembrokeshire)

 The honours system recognises people of outstanding merit, and those who have committed themselves to service to the nation and to their communities.
 You can submit a nomination at any time.
 Find out more about the honours process and how you can nominate someone for an award on DirectGov: Honours, awards and medals.

 The Queen’s Award for Voluntary Service is awarded for outstanding achievement by groups who regularly volunteer their own time to enhance and improve the lives of others.
-To nominate a group of find our more visit the The Queen’s Award for Voluntary Service website.
+To nominate a group or find out more visit The Queen’s Award for Voluntary Service website.

 In January of each year, the Lord-Lieutenant prepares to submit a list of names to The Lord Chamberlain whom he would recommend to be considered to attend a Royal Garden Party.
 There are restrictions-for example, all guests should be 18 or over to be invited in their own right.